FAQ: How is LogScale Responding to the Log4j Log4Shell Vulnerability

 The result is that

-throughout the Java community, particularly in Apache software products,
+is widespread throughout the Java community, particularly in Apache

-including Apache Web Servers, Kafka, and elsewhere.
-The specific
+software products, including Apache Web Servers, Kafka, and elsewhere.

 All versions of

-this issue, but are affected by other vulnerabilities.
+directly affected by this issue, but are affected by other

 Who is affected?